FEATURED POST ON MATHS MCQ

 Based on the above information, answer the following questions.

-Q2) The number of bacteria present at the end of 7th hour was
+Q2) Find the number of bacteria present at the end of 7th hour?

-Q3) The number bacteria present at the beginning of 3rd hour was
+Q3) Find the number bacteria present at the beginning of 3rd hour was

 Q4) The sum of number of bacterial present originally to the end of 8th hour is